Back to blog

 Cost: AED 500-2,000/month depending on volume

 Compliance: Partial.
-They generate UBL 2.1 and digital signatures, but Peppol integration and FTA-specific rules may require customization.
+They generate UBL 2.1, but ASP integration for digital signing and Peppol routing with FTA-specific PINT AE rules may require significant customization.

 Risk: Generic platforms aren't optimized for FTA requirements.
 You may spend weeks configuring VAT rules, PINT AE rules, and Peppol settings.
 Updates to FTA requirements might break your setup.